opeolluwa/backend-for-humans/src/module_8/index.md

 [variable](../module_5/scripts/using-variables.html?highlight=variable#using-variable).
-This mean you must state if your variable is a number or letters (string), an array or something else, and example of such in this resource is the Rust programming language and Go programming language .
+This mean you must state if your variable is a number or letters (string), an array or something else, and example of such in this resource is the Rust programming language.

 ### Dynamically typed languages

-In dynamically typed language like JavaScript and Python, it is relatively easy to get to speed, compared to statically typed languages.
+In dynamically typed language like JavaScript, it is relatively easy to get to speed, compared to statically typed languages.
 However, down the lane the learning becomes hard to quantify and it seems as if learning is standstill.